Fleur Anderson: Politics

 Anderson decided to get involved in politics in response to the closing of children's centres and local institutions.
 She was elected to represent Bedford Ward on Wandsworth London Borough Council in 2014, alongside Rosena Allin-Khan, and re-elected in 2018.
 Anderson was the Labour Spokesperson for Community Services and the Environment from 2015 to 2018 and the Deputy Leader of Wandsworth Labour Group from 2016 to 2018.
-She resigned from the Council in March 2021.
+She resigned from the council in March 2021.

-She co-founded Wandsworth Welcomes Refugees and was the Head of Community Services for the Katherine Low Settlement, a community centre in Battersea from 2016 to 2020.
+She co-founded Wandsworth Welcomes Refugees and was the head of community services for the Katherine Low Settlement, a community centre in Battersea from 2016 to 2020.
 Locally, she campaigned for the 20 mph speed limit, against the closure of children's centres, and against cutting the Autism Advisory Service.

 Anderson was elected MP for Putney on 12 December 2019, succeeding retiring MP Justine Greening, who had been elected as a Conservative.
 In a national election in which Labour won its fewest House seats since 1935, Putney was the only constituency Labour gained.
 She made her maiden speech on 9 January 2020.
 She backed Keir Starmer and Rosena Allin-Khan in the 2020 Labour leadership and deputy leadership elections, respectively.

 On 7 January 2021, Anderson was promoted from Parliamentary Private Secretary to Preet Gill as Shadow Secretary of State for International Development to replace Helen Hayes as a Shadow Minister for the Cabinet under Rachel Reeves due to Hayes resigning over Labour's support for the European Union (Future Relationship) Act 2020.
 In December 2021, she was promoted within the shadow Cabinet Office team to serve as Shadow Paymaster General.
 In the September 2023 shadow cabinet reshuffle, leader Keir Starmer appointed her to be Shadow Minister for Northern Ireland.

 Anderson wrote a letter to Prime Minister Rishi Sunak requesting a ceasefire in Gaza and a ban on sale of arms to Israel in April 2024.

-Following the 2024 general election, Anderson was appointed Parliamentary Under-Secretary of State for Northern Ireland.
+Following the 2024 general election, Anderson was appointed Parliamentary Under-Secretary of State for Northern Ireland, she held the position until the September 2025 reshuffle when she returned to the back benches.
+She is currently the chair of the Environment All Party Parliamentary Group.